MB3hel/AUVControlBoard/docs/docs/user_guide/messages.md

 ```none
 'B', 'N', 'O', '0', '5', '5', 'A', [config]
 ```
 `[config]`: A single byte.
-The value of this byte is between 0 and 7 (inclusive) representing on of the BNO055 axis configs (P0 to P7) as described in the BNO055 datasheet.
+The value of this byte is between 0 and 7 (inclusive) representing on of the BNO055 axis configs (P0 to P7) as described in the BNO055 datasheet. *Note: Changing the axis config changes IMU mode.
+Thus, there will be a brief time afterwards where the IMU may report zeros for all data.*
 This message will be acknowledged.
 The acknowledge message will contain no result data.

 <!--TODO: Future sensor config commands-->